-We were never crowded for dinner on Friday evenings.
+I worked on the books in back for a while, then returned to the floor as dinner loomed.
+We were never crowded for Friday dinner.
 We’d get a few young couples who didn’t have much money, for whom going out at all was a treat.
 We had cheap specials for them.
 Younger patrons usually didn’t tip well, but on Friday evenings the guys wanted to impress the girls.

 “Wait, Frank.
 I think you made a mistake.”

 He furrowed his brow and stared at me, saying nothing.